MrMauzy/MrMauzy.github.io/index.md

-## Hello, I am a Computer Science Graduate based in Springfield, Missouri.
+## Hello there, my name is Matt Mauzy and I am a Computer Science Graduate based in Springfield, Missouri.
 I have always love creating art from 3D Animation to hand drawn cartoons.
 I fell in love with software development and I hope you stick around and see what I have made.

 ![useful image]({{ site.url }}/images/cards.jpg){:height="300px" width="900px"}